 Innotescus provides multi-stage standard review processes as well as single-step object review processes to allow supervisors to configure workflows that ensure high quality annotations.
-To view the tutorial video for the configuration of these processes, see the tutorial here.
+To view the tutorial videos for configuring and executing these processes, click here.

 Configuring the Primary Review Step

 Supervisors must designate reviewers for every step of the review process.
-These reviewers will be the only project members able to accept or reject annotations at this stage of the review process.
+These reviewers will be the only project members able to accept or reject annotations at this step of the review process.

-Reviewers must also select a proportion of available annotations to send through the review process.
+Reviewers must also select a proportion of annotations to send through the review process.
 At 100%, all annotations that meet the selected criteria will be sent through the review process, but at 50%, only half will be sent through the review process.
 This ratio applies to all current and future annotations in this task.

 Supervisors have the option to select annotators as a criteria for reviewed work, so only annotations completed by selected annotators will be reviewed.
 This may be useful, for example, if a new annotator requires closer supervision than a more experienced annotator.

 Filtering annotations by date range allows supervisors to select annotations completed during a certain time period for review.
 This may be useful if annotations completed before a certain date did not have access to a recently added class, and need to be corrected.

 Filtering by datasets allows supervisors to designate images belonging to a certain dataset for review.